Parents are biased.

 Having said that, our kids are going to do things that don’t fit into the expectations we may have for them.
 They will disobey us and at some point lie about it when we confront them.
 This happens to most kids before the age of five.

 If our children are still in the pre-talking stage of life, this concept is beyond our scope of understanding.
-We believe that when our child gets older, we will have an open and honest relationship with our child and they will be able to talk to us about anything.
-We believe that our child will be the exception to the rule and never lie to us.
+We believe when our child gets older, we will have an open and honest relationship with our child and they will be able to talk to us about anything.
+We believe our child will be the exception to the rule and never lie to us.
 Though we may not express this, every parent hopes for it.

 We must teach our children that lying is never an option.
 If you do this effectively, they will grow up with honesty ingrained in their minds as the only acceptable course.